craftercms/docs/source/site-administrators/navigating-project-tools.rst

 Plugin Management
 -----------------

-Site plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
+Project plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
-The Project Tools **Plugin Management** allows the user to install and to view currently installed, site plugins
+The Project Tools **Plugin Management** allows the user to install and to view currently installed, project plugins

 .. image:: /_static/images/site-admin/project-tools-plugin-mgmt.jpg
    :alt: Site Admin - Project Tools Plugin Management
    :align: center
    :width: 60%

-For more information on managing site plugins, see :ref:`plugin-management`
+For more information on managing project plugins, see :ref:`plugin-management`